anshulxyz/anshulxyz.github.io/books.md

 # Books

+Currently reading:
+- Clean Code, by Robert C. Martin
+- Why Math?, by R. D. Driver
+- The Rust Programming Language, by Steve Klabnik and Carol Nichols

+Read:
-- Herman Hesse: "Siddhartha"
+- Siddhartha, by Herman Hesse
-- Daniel Keyes: "Flowers for Algernon"
+- Flowers for Algernon, by Daniel Keyes
-- Arvind Adiga: "The White Tiger"
+- The White Tiger, by Arvind Adiga
-- Morgan Housel: "The Psychology of Money"
+- The Psychology of Money, by Morgan Housel
-- Monika Halan: "Let's Talk Money"
+- Let's Talk Money, by Monika Halan
-- Charles Bukowski: "Women"
+- Women, by Charles Bukowski
-- J.D.
-Salinger: "The Catcher in the Rye"
+- The Catcher in the Rye, by J.D.
+Salinger
-- Ayn Rand: "The Fountainhead"
+- The Fountainhead, by Ayn Rand
-- Robert L. Stevenson: "Kidnapped"